sourcenetwork/defradb/db/tests/README.md

 ## Testing Guide

-- We want to keep the mutation and query tests seperate, here is what the folder structure looks like currently:
+- We want to keep the mutation and query tests separate, here is what the folder structure looks like currently:
 ```
     db/tests